-General Fund: The General Fund is the main operating fund of the District.
+General Fund - The General Fund is the main operating fund of the District.
 It is used to account for all activities except those that are required to be accounted for in another fund.
 In keeping with the minimum number of funds principle, all of the District's activities are reported in the general fund unless there is a compelling reason to account for an activity in another fund.
 A District may have only one General Fund.

-Building Fund: The Building Fund is a capital projects fund used primarily to account separately for proceeds from the sale of bonds (Education Code Section 15146) and may not be used for any purposes other than those for which the bonds were issued.
+Building Fund - The Building Fund is a capital projects fund used primarily to account separately for proceeds from the sale of bonds (Education Code Section 15146) and may not be used for any purposes other than those for which the bonds were issued.
 Other authorized revenues to the Building Fund are proceeds from the sale or lease-with-option-to-purchase of real property (Education Code Section 17462) and revenue from rentals and leases of real property specifically authorized for deposit into the fund by the governing board (Education Code Section 41003).

-Bond Interest and Redemption Fund: The Bond Interest and Redemption Fund is a debt service fund used for the repayment of bonds issued for the District (Education Code Sections 15125-15262).
+Bond Interest and Redemption Fund - The Bond Interest and Redemption Fund is a debt service fund used for the repayment of bonds issued for the District (Education Code Sections 15125-15262).
 The proceeds from the sale of the bonds are deposited in the county treasury to the Building Fund of the District.
 Any premiums or accrued interest received from the sale of the bonds must be deposited in the Bond Interest and Redemption Fund of the District.
-The San Diego County Auditor and Controller maintains control over the District's Bond Interest and Redemption Fund.
-The principal and interest on the bonds must be paid by the San Diego County Treasurer-Tax Collector.
+The San Diego County Auditor and Controller manages the District's Bond Interest and Redemption Fund due to the fact that the principal and interest on the bonds must be paid by the San Diego County Treasurer from the taxes levied by the San Diego County Treasurer-Tax Collector on behalf of the District.